-These steps will work only from a trusted device with a device passcode enabled.
-If you don’t have access to a trusted device, go to iforgot.apple.com and enter your Apple ID, then follow the prompts to reset your password.
-If you need help, try these steps.
+These steps will work only from a trusted device with a device passcode or password enabled.
+If you need help or don't have access to a trusted device, try these steps to regain access to your account.

 What if I don’t have access to a trusted device or didn't receive a verification code?